bugout-dev/shnorky/README.md

 Shnorky is a workflow orchestrator for data scientists.

 As a data scientist, you can use Shnorky to string together your notebooks and scripts into a complete pipeline from data processing to model training, evaluation, and deployment.

 Your Shnorky pipelines will run the same way in production as they do on your laptop or workstation.
 This means that you can get your work into production quickly and without any back-and-forths with a deployment team.

-Try it out:
+To try it out, follow the instructions below.

 ## Requirements